XiongPengNUS/rsome/README.md

     Objective: 22.4

-The example above shows how to specify an optimization model with highly readable algebraic expressions.
-The package is capable of transforming the specified model into a standard formula, which can be recognized and solved by the solver.
+ROAD is also capable of transforming the specified optimization model into a standard formula that can be recognized and solved by the solver.
 Users could retrieve the standard formula by calling the method <code>do_math()</code> of the model object.

 ```python